 PUBLIC AWARENESS STRATEGY ACTION STEPS 11.
-Promote public awareness of Develop multi-media campaign to promote a welcoming newcomer and immigrant and inclusive Sarnia-Lambton issues through media campaigns and community Continue to encourage current (and organize more) events multicultural events in S-L Create better access to diversity training for businesses and non-profit organizations Advocate for immigrants and newcomers to be more visible in the community, in the workplace, and in public office 12.
-Design comprehensive Ensure programming for immigrants and newcomers has marketing strategy for adequate funds for marketing of services current, enhanced, and upcoming immigrant services Share marketing resources among service organizations Encourage stakeholders to utilize County of Lambton's immigration portal, liveinlambton.ca, to advertise and market services and events
+Promote public awareness of newcomer and immigrant Develop multi-media campaign to promote a welcoming and inclusive Sarnia-Lambton issues through media campaigns and community events Continue to encourage current (and organize more) multicultural events in S-L Create better access to diversity training for businesses and non-profit organizations Advocate for immigrants and newcomers to be more visible in the community, in the workplace, and in public office 12.
+Design comprehensive marketing strategy for current, enhanced, and Ensure programming for immigrants and newcomers has adequate funds for marketing of services upcoming immigrant services Share marketing resources among service organizations Encourage stakeholders to utilize County of Lambton's immigration portal, liveinlambton.ca, to advertise and market services and events